itscodenation/curriculum-15-16/units/11-bootstrap/sessions/1-whatIsBootstrap/README.md

 ### Independent Practice ("You Do")

-Make your own webpage using Bootstrap.
+Make your own webpage using **Bootstrap**.
 Your Webpage will be about four colleges you would like to apply to.
 This page will be called `college.html` and wlll be in your first-bootstrap-site workspace.

 Your page must include the following:

 1. A table with each of the four colleges, the college's location, tuition and desired major.
-2. Below the table is a button for each school that links directly to the college's website.
+2. Below the table, add a button for each school that links directly to the college's website.
-3. Text that descibes what the site is about.
+3. Include ext that descibes what the site is about.

-### Exit ticket
+### Exit Ticket

 Give the [Exit Ticket](assessments/exit_ticket.md).

 ### Closing

-Today, you learned about Bootstrap.
-How is Boostrap connected to previously?
+Today, you learned about **Bootstrap.** How is **Boostrap** connected to what you learned previously?
 Why is this important?
 [Possible student response: This is important because Bootstrap allows us to create clean and elegant HTML without writing additional CSS.]

 ### Homework